avalonmediasystem/avalon/README.md

 # Development

 ## Quickstart development with Docker
-Docker provides an alternative way of setting up an Avalon Media System Development Environment in minutes without installing any dependencies beside Docker itself.
+Using Docker is the recommended method of setting up an Avalon Media System Development Environment.
+It can be completed in minutes without installing any dependencies beside Docker itself.
 It should be noted that the docker-compose.yml provided here is for development only and will be updated continually.
 * Install [Docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/)
 * ```git clone https://github.com/avalonmediasystem/avalon```
 * ```cd avalon```